 Describes mouse as absolute position device if not lifted from pad (sic), thus a three-dimensional digitizer is equivalent for two dimensions.
 Refers to device-independent API interfaces such as ACM CGS.
 But in practice, practical attributes of input devices are not separable from types of user interfaces and interactions.

 Wearable computer, a PC (with standard PCMCIA cards, etc.) with components distributed in pockets in a "utility belt", cables/connectors for system bus etc. running through belt (or suspenders).
 Refers to foldable/portable input/output device for pen-based LCD (or keyboard/touchscreen).

-Additional materials in file: winster.com, etc. historial notes on PenPoint, concerning Jerry Kaplan
+Additional materials in file: http://winster.com, etc. historical notes on PenPoint, concerning Jerry Kaplan.

 History of GO Corporation and PenPoint, experience with IBM and Microsoft, from point of view of CEO of GO.
 Compare to account of same events by Marlin Eller in "Barbarians led by Gates" about PenWindows.

-Additional materials in file: winster.com, etc. historial notes on PenPoint
+Additional materials in file: http://winster.com, etc. historical notes on PenPoint.